zarf-dev/zarf/docs/5-zarf-tutorials/0-creating-a-zarf-package.md

 :::tip

-Zarf has more `prepare` commands you can learn about on the [prepare CLI docs page](../2-the-zarf-cli/100-cli-commands/zarf_prepare.md).
+Zarf has more `dev` commands you can learn about on the [dev CLI docs page](../3-create-a-zarf-package/10-dev.md).

 :::